 Rotator cuff and calcific tendonitis:

-This shoulder pain can occur in people who use their arms a lot especially in an “above shoulder” position.
-It is commonly described in baseball players and electricians to name a few.
+This shoulder pain can occur in people who use their arms a lot, especially in an “above shoulder” position, such as baseball players and electricians.
 Pain usually occurs when the arm is raised to the side and is especially bad at nighttime when you roll onto it.
 I have had some patients describe it as worse than childbirth.
 Standard treatment includes anti inflammatory medication, physiotherapy, acupuncture, and possible cortisone injection or even surgery for severe cases.
 Treatment with the acoustic wave usually requires 3-8 sessions and improves pain in over 80% of patients.